CAMARA IN KENYA

-Camara Education Kenya has eleven staff members, led by Angela Gituara; we also have an internship program for at least 60 local young people each year, some of whom end up working with us.
-We have offices in Mombasa, near the Nyali Bridge, and in Nairobi.
+Camara Education Kenya has an internship program for at least 60 local young people each year, some of whom end up working with us.
+Our offices are in Mombasa, near the Nyali Bridge.

 The services we offer can be divided into three main areas – hardware, content and training:

 Schools are provided with support to develop an eLearning Centre (ELC) on school premises.
 The ELC includes 20 to 25 refurbished desktop computers.
 We offer support and maintenance, and we also train teachers on basic troubleshooting for sustainability.

 All ICT equipment eventually reaches the end of its usable life and will need to be disposed of properly without causing harm to the environment.
 Camara Education strives to become an innovative leader in e-waste management by creating a closed-loop system for all e-waste generated through our projects.
 We have therefore partnered with licensed local partners to ensure proper disposal of all end-of-life equipment and e-waste collected from schools.

 Software / Educational Content

 All teaching and learning content we provide is open source and, as internet connectivity is poor in the areas we work in, can be accessed offline.
 Educational content includes Child’s Play, Khan Academy, Rachael, E-Learning for kids, Scratch, Tux Typing and offline Wikipedia.

 We also have two online platforms, Camara Learning Academy, used for training teachers in basic ICT skills and how to integrate that knowledge into their learning systems, and Camara Learning Studio, a platform designed for low-resource communities, focused on overcoming barriers to education in secondary schools, especially in STEM subjects.